ACNS-CyberSecurity-Internship/Security-Header-Extension/README.md

 The extension can be found at [this]() link on the Chrome Web Store.

 If you wish to contribute to this project, installation is simple.
+After cloning the repository, install the neccessary packages.

+`npm install`

-After cloning the repository, you can build the extension by running the command
+You can build the extension by running the command

 `npm run build`